 You have a central venous catheter.
-This is a tube that goes into a vein in your chest.
-It helps carry nutrients and medicine into your body.
+This is a tube that goes into a vein in your chest or neck and ends at your heart.
+It helps carry nutrients or medicine into your body.
 It is also used to take blood when you need to have blood tests.

 - You may need antibiotics or other medicines for weeks to months.